 The Village completed the Age-Friendly (Seniors) Housing Needs Assessment in 2019.
 The report indicates that in April 2019, "provincial regulations now require local governments to complete housing needs assessments for their communities by April 2022 and every five years thereafter.
-As a basis for determining current and projected housing needs, local governments are required to collect approximately 50 kinds of data" considering population, income, significant economic sectors and available and anticipated housing units.
-The reports are also required to identify the number of housing units required to meet current housing and anticipated housing needs for at least the next five years by housing type, key areas of local need, the number and percentage of households in core housing needs and extreme core needs and provide a standardized summary.
+As a basis for determining current and projected housing needs, local governments are required to collect approximately 50 kinds of data" considering population, income, significant economic sectors and available and anticipated housing and anticipated housing needs for at least the next five years by housing type, key areas of local need, the number and percentage of households in core housing needs and extreme core needs and provide a standardized summary.